funkyremi/well-level/README.md

 ## Hardware

-I used a Raspberry Pi Zero WH and 4 Float Sensor Switches.
+* Raspberry Pi Zero WH
+* 4 Float Sensor Switches
+* A bar to hold the sensors

 ## Configuration